mlamont8/better-weather/README.md

 # Better Weather

-A Weather app built with React using the openweathermap api.
+A Weather app built with React using the weather underground api.